ShuyangUni/hdr_bracketing_cam_ctrl/README.md

 **An Image Acquisition Scheme for Visual Odometry based on Image Bracketing and Online Attribute Control**, Shuyang Zhang, Jinhao He, Bohuan Xue, Jin Wu, Pengyu Yin, Jianhao Jiao and Ming Liu.

-This paper will be officially released on ICRA 2024.
+This paper will be officially released on IEEE International Conference on Robotics and Automation (ICRA) 2024.

 ![overview](docs/overview.png)
-System Overview

 ## Highlights
 * A camera attribute control method adapted to image bracketing patterns.
 Images with various exposures are captured for scene exploration, and optimal exposure for the next control is globally optimized by Gaussian process regression (GPR).